 Originally named after Emperor Franz Joseph today called Liberty Bridge (Szabadság híd) was built between 1894 and 1896.
 Opened in the year of the Millennium and was officially completed when Emperor Franz Joseph inserted the last silver rivet into its iron structure.
 The top of each of the bridge’s pillars is decorated with a 'Turul' bird, the mythical bird of Hungary.

-Heroes’ Square is the largest and most impressive square of the city.
+Heroes’ Square is the largest and most impressive square in the city.
 The Millennium Monument standing in the middle of the square was erected in 1896 to commemorate the 1000-year-old history of Magyars.
-The Museum of Fine Arts is located at the north side of the square.
-The Kunsthalle (Hall of Art), an exhibition hall for the contemporary arts, is at the south side.
+The Museum of Fine Arts is located on the north side of the square.
+The Kunsthalle (Hall of Art), an exhibition hall for the contemporary arts, is on the south side.

 City Park & Vajdahunyad Castle